Better Diameter Algorithms for Bounded VC-dimension Graphs and Geometric Intersection Graphs: Neighbouring Set Data Structure for intersection graphs

 For node $N$ responsible for points $\{a,\ldots,b\}$ define $S(N)$ as set of added elements amongst $\{a,\ldots,b\}$.

-The operations can be performed as follows: \begin{itemize} \item $\Initialize$.
+The operations can be performed as follows: \begin{itemize} \item $\Initialize()$.
 We randomly select $t$-bit numbers $h_i$.
 Then we build the tree recursively.
-Let $\InitTree(a,b)$ be procedure which creates subtree responsible for interval $\{a,\ldots,b\}$ and returns root of created subtree.
+Let $\InitTree(a,b)$ be a procedure which creates the subtree responsible for interval $\{a,\ldots,b\}$ and returns the root of the created subtree.
 The procedure works as follows.
 First, create a new empty node.
 If $a$ is equal to $b$, then new node is a leaf and we can simply return it.
 Otherwise we split interval $[a,b]$ in half with $m = \floor{(a+b)/2}$ and recursively create node for intervals $[a,m]$ and $[m+1,b]$.
-Nodes returned by these recursive calls are now roots of left and right subtree.
+The nodes returned by these recursive calls are now roots of the left and right subtrees.
 The set is initially empty, therefore all \texttt{hash} values are set to 0.
 The correctness of this procedure follows from a simple induction on the length of the interval.
 The node returned by $\InitTree(1,n)$ is the root of the tree which represent the empty set. \item $\Add(\widetilde{S}, k)$.
-Representative $\widetilde{S}$ is simply root of the tree.
-Our goal is to change value in leaf responsible for $\{k\}$ while maintaining persistency.
+The representative of $\widetilde{S}$ is simply one of the copies of the root.
+Our goal is to change value in the leaf responsible for $\{k\}$ while maintaining persistency.
 We can do so recursively as follows.
-If node $N$ has children, then we can determine the child $C$ which is responsible for the element $k$.
+If a node $N$ has children, then we can determine the child $C$ which is responsible for the element $k$.
 We proceed recursively on the child $C$.
 In return we get a new node $C'$: copy of the original child $C$ but now its hash includes the element $k$.
 We create a copy $N'$ of $N$.
-We link the node $C'$ returned by the recursive call as the appropriate child of $N'$ and recalculate the \texttt{hash} value of $N'$ using values stored in its children (one of the children is new, the other one is from the original node $N$).
-Again, the correctness follows from an induction. \item $\ListDifferences(\widetilde{S_1}, \widetilde{S_2})$.
-Representatives $\widetilde{S_1}$ and $\widetilde{S_2}$ are roots of two snapshots of our data structure.
+We link the node $C'$ returned by the recursive call as the appropriate child of $N'$ and recalculate the \texttt{hash} value of $N'$ using values stored in its children (one of the children is new, the other one is from the original node $N$). \item $\ListDifferences(\widetilde{S_1}, \widetilde{S_2})$.
+Now the representatives $\widetilde{S_1}$ and $\widetilde{S_2}$ are the roots of two snapshots of our data structure.
 We again proceed recursively.
 Suppose we now consider nodes $N_1$ and $N_2$.
 We want to return symmetric difference $S(N_1)\Delta S(N_2)$.
-If the hashes in the nodes $N_1$ and $N_2$ are equal, then (w.h.p.) sets $S(N_1)$ and $S(N_2)$ are the same.
-In this case we can return $\emptyset$ as our result.
+If the hashes in the nodes $N_1$ and $N_2$ are equal, then (w.h.p.) the sets $S(N_1)$ and $S(N_2)$ are the same.
+In this case we can return $\varnothing$ as our result.
 Suppose now that hashes in $N_1$ and $N_2$ are different.
-If the nodes $N_1$ and $N_2$ are leaves then in one version of the tree particular element belongs to the set and does not in the other one.
-We can thus return a singleton containing that element.
-Otherwise, we simply use recursive call on both children and return a union of the sets returned from the both recursive calls.
-This is correct as children partition a interval which a parent is responsible for. \end{itemize}
+If the nodes $N_1$ and $N_2$ are leaves, then they are responsible for a single element $x$ and $\widetilde{S_1}$ and $\widetilde{S_1}$ differ on $x$, so we should return $\{x\}$.
+Otherwise, we simply use recursive call on both children and return a union of the sets returned from the both recursive calls. \end{itemize}